3D Virtual Tour of Westminster Abbey Triforium

 When we started our work at the Abbey, the upper level, or Triforium, you can see as you look up from below was a dusty, very old store room of sorts.
 Since then, this space has been transformed into a marvellous museum and gallery.
 There is no virtual tour of this to date.
 If you want to see how wonderful it is, you’ll have to visit in person.

-Looking up at the Triforium in Westminster Abbey
+Looking up at the Triforium - 3D Virtual Tour of Westminster Abbey

 View of the Triforium at Westminster Abbey